Folding Laundry

 As if life was not tricky enough, there come moments when loyalty breaks, products are discontinued and recipes are modified.
 You feel sad for a moment.
 Then your defensive contempt of material possessions kicks in to mask it – “I don’t actually need it”.
 But you do.
 It’s a specific range of treats and services that I’m referring to – not the ones Veblen wrote about.
 Veblen famously coined the term “conspicuous consumption” in 1899.
 The leisure class of his time has been expanded since, but the principle is the same.
 Besides utility, consumption of certain goods over others is a display of status – and if not of wealth status exclusively, then also of identity.
 Airpods, Dualit toasters, a Harley, a Tom Dixon lamp.
 Putting this category of “conspicuous” items on the side, I want to talk about those that do not necessarily qualify as high-end or identity-setting.

 A good shampoo will be smelled by others but few will enter your shower to see the bottle.
-The shampoo’s value is what you feel it does to your hair so well compared to others.
+The shampoo’s value is what you feel it does to your hair compared to others.
 The apple & date crackers are artisan.
 This inflates your sense of virtue, “It’s handcrafted”, “It’s local” but none of your friends care.
 You’re happy to eat them by yourself on a Monday night.
 Heirloom tomatoes.
 They’re the next level of summer tomatoes – plump and pricey, mixed with good olive oil, their flavour beats the rest.
 You happily pay their price for yourself and those at dinner.
-Consumption, then, can have profound effects not because it is ideally ‘conspicuous’ but because it is central to our routine and sense of comfort.
+‘Conspicuous’ or not, some products are central to our routine and sense of comfort.

 We are sensory beings.
 Religions recognised this before marketing practitioners.
 Water, gemstones, certain metals, textiles, scrolls, adornments.
-In Christianity, bread and wine are transubstantiated (that’s the word, forgive me) into Christ’s flesh and blood.
-There is faith in a transformative capacity.
+In Christianity, bread and wine are transubstantiated into Christ’s flesh and blood.
 The spiritual significance of jewellery, from Hindu tradition to Native American tribes has hundreds of thousands of historical sources around it.
-With materials found in nature, like gold and jade, it’s easy to see how man assigned meaning to them or revered their beauty so much as to give them a spiritual significance.
+Gold and jade were assigned metaphysical meaning.
+They are rare and visually pleasing.
 Manufactured goods have less obvious meanings.
-But like gemstones and incense, images of deities or photos of loved ones, photos of our younger selves and travel souvenirs, many day-to-day objects have both a tangible, practical sense and an immaterial, mystical sense.
-There is a lot going on behind small acts of consumerism.
+But like gemstones and paintings of deities, travel souvenirs from cheap materials can be equally evocative.

-The problem is that our attachment to material things is spoken about as a corruption of our time when past periods witnessed the same motivations behind acquisition of goods or at least similar sentiments.
-I haven’t grounded the last sentence historically because psychologically it seems fairly constant.
+The problem is that our attachment to material things is spoken about as a corruption of our time when past periods witnessed the same motivations behind acquiring goods.
+People went as far as to raid and steal.
+The Crusaders looted.
+The British justify their theft of artifacts by arguing that their museums at a better capacity to preserve objects of world significance.
 Industrial production evolved, so we have much more sophisticated and affordable merchandise, but that does not mean consumerism today reveals something profound or terribly worrying about our condition.
-We do consume too much.
-Too much meat, too much clothing, too much plastic, too many disposable commodities.
-This needs to change.
-But so does our approach to indulgence of goods that consistently and unfailingly lift our mood.
-We are too quick to dismiss that attachment as hollow.
+We do consume in excess.
+Too much meat, too much clothing, too much plastic.
+This needs to change, but so does our critique of indulgence.
 Ideas materialise in personal objects.
 People close to us associate them with our name, our smell and our quirks.
 There’s an instinctive need to decorate space and time, to attribute memory to objects and relate to personal belongings or find solace in ephemera.

 On a windy day, getting frustrated for something out-of-stock online or at the corner shop is not a pitiable state – proof of our modern Western decadence.
-It is an expected, decent reaction to the let-down of putting your hopes for the day on a lambswool sweater, candle or quesadilla maker.
-It is a decent reaction to having expected joy from buying something.
-In some cases, Waitrose’s butternut squash and tarragon soup is infinitely better than cutting the squash myself.
-In some cases, talking to a friend or seeking comfort in spirituality just doesn’t cut it.
-We will continue to create atmosphere by material means, to wear accessories and get bored of them, to seek relief in forms and items in our vicinity – even as we recognise that calm will come from work within.
-There’s a lot of guilt around worldly delights.
-There shouldn’t be.
+It is a decent reaction to the let-down of putting your hopes for the day on a lambswool sweater, candle or quesadilla maker.
+Sometimes talking to a friend or saying a prayer just doesn’t cut it.
+We create atmosphere by material means, wear accessories and get bored of them, find nostalgia in our grandmother’s pricey perfume.
+Worldly delights are good.
+Guilt is bad.
 “Guilt is nature’s Adderall”.